Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

+In this subsection, we discuss the methods applied by the studies to evaluate their approach and the availability of research prototypes.
+Thus, in this subjection, we investigate \emph{RQ5: How applicable are the proposed resource allocation approaches, \ingo{given the} availability of evaluations and prototypes?}

-Based on work by Zelkowitz and Wallace~\cite{zelkowitz1998experimental}, we have categorized the approaches into those having no evaluation, argumentation on a toy example (i.e., an assertion with regards to~\cite{zelkowitz1998experimental}), case study, controlled experiments, whereby we differentiated between simulation experiments with syntactic data, and experiments with real-world data, and a combination of methods (\emph{Experiments + Case study}).
-The number of used evaluation methods and the availability of a research prototype is shown in Figure~\ref{fig:eva}, ordered by their number of occurrences per evaluation method.
-Thereby, we distinguish between works having a prototype available, having no prototype provided, having only pseudocode made available, or having a prototype but it is not (publicly) accessible.
+Based on work by~\citet{zelkowitz1998experimental}, we have categorized the approaches into those having no evaluation, argumentation on a toy example (i.e., an assertion with regards to~\citet{zelkowitz1998experimental}), case study, controlled experiments, whereby we differentiated between simulation experiments with synthetic data, and experiments with real-world data, and a combination of methods (\emph{Experiments + Case study}).
+Furthermore, we distinguish between works having no implementation, a not accessible prototype, only pseudocode available, or a prototype that is not (publicly) but has accessible pseudocode, and finally, a prototype available.
+Figure~\ref{fig:eva} shows the number per evaluation category and implementation type as a bubble diagram.

-In the following, we present the used evaluation methods in the order given in the previous paragraph starting from no and toy examples until the combination of methods.
-Surprisingly, we can observe that six studies provide no evaluation at all, and three discuss their approach on a toy example, which is rather an assertion about the functionality and usefulness of their approach.
-By summing up these two categories, it can be observed that 18\% of the studies have not properly evaluated their approaches.
-Cabanillas et al.~\cite{cabanillas2013priority} is an interesting case in this category: the authors provide a Java implementation where the approach can be tested and used, but did not include an evaluation in their paper.
-Three other works with no evaluation discuss an implementation of their approaches but they are not publicly accessible, only pseudocode is provided.
+Surprisingly, we can observe that \luise{five} studies provide no evaluation at all. \luise{Five} discuss their approach on a toy example, which is rather an assertion about the functionality and usefulness of their approach.
+By summing up these two categories, it can be observed that 18\% of the studies have not adequately evaluated their approaches. ~\citet{cabanillas2013priority} is an interesting case in this category: the authors provide a Java implementation where the approach can be tested and used but did not include an evaluation in their paper.
+Three other works with no evaluation discuss a prototype, but they are not publicly accessible; only pseudocode is provided.